BKSchatzki/cflatrun/README.md

 # C Flat Run

 A landing page for a university a cappella group.
-Plans for full redesign, refactor, and implementation of dashboard allowing group admins to modify site content.
+Plans for a full redesign, refactor, and implementation of a dashboard allowing group admins to modify site content.

 **Link to project:** http://cflatrun.com